aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 * Source/Destination bucket/prefix setting managed centrally on AWS SSM ParaStore, no need to login to Amazon EC2 server for setting.

 ### Performance testing
-For large scale of GBytes level of files, single node c5.large with with 25 or more threads (5 Files X 5 Threads) can reach 800Mbps between Global and China Amazon S3.
+For large scale of GBytes level of files, single node c5.large ( Setting 5 Files X 30 Threads in this test) can reach 800Mbps between Global and China Amazon S3.
 If they are most MBytes level files, you can setup more concurrency for one Amazon EC2 node.
 ![Performance](./img/09.png)
 As above graph, Autoscaling Group adding more EC2, and more traffic handling adding up in line rate, 9 EC2 up to 900+MB/s (7.2Gbps).
 Transfer 1.2TBytes (916 Files), takes only one hour, from us-east-1 to cn-northwest-1.
 After jobs all finished, it auto shutdown EC2s and keep only one left.